 Prior to the rise and popularity of strain gage-based load cells, mechanical lever scales ruled the world.
 Mechanical scales have the ability to weigh a variety of things, including pills, railroad cars and many things in between.
 As long as they are properly maintained and calibrated, they can weigh these things accurately and reliably.
 The scales tend to either use a weight balancing mechanism or they will detect the force by using mechanical levers.
 The earliest sensors included pneumatic and hydraulic designs.

 In 1843, Sir Charles Wheatstone, an English physicist, devised a bridge circuit that had the ability to measure electrical resistances.
-This bridge circuit is best suited for measuring changes in resistance that happen in strain gages.
-While the very first bonded resistance wire strain gage was created within the 40s, it never become economically or technically viable until today’s electronics were able to catch up with new technology.
-Since then, strain gages have thrived as both stand-alone load cells as well as mechanical scale components.
+This bridge circuit is ideally suited for measuring changes in resistance that happen in strain gages.
+While the very first bonded resistance wire strain gage was created within the 1840s, it only became economically and technically viable in recent decades thanks to advancements in electrical engineering.
+Since then, strain gages have thrived in both stand-alone load cells as well in mechanical scale components.

 Operating Principles of Load Cells